 Each registrant may purchase a meal plan during the registration process.
 Visit the “registration” tab for more information.
 Additional meals for family members may be purchased during online registration as well.
 Meals not listed on the event schedule are the responsibility of each registrant.
-Breakfast is included in the room rate for those staying at the host hotel.

 We invite you to conclude the week-long event at the closing celebration on Friday evening, July 19, 2019.
 The celebration will highlight successes from the week and give one final chance for dancing and fun.
 Tickets can be purchased during the registration.
 The theme for the celebration will be announced early summer.